Contact Center Experts

 But you know, there are a tremendous amount of little tiny decisions that impact what could be seen as a risky or a less risky approach.
 From the outside, it looks like a huge decision.

 But we would not be doing this if we didn’t think that we could make money.
 That’s why we’re in business.
-Ultimately, those financial models drive those decisions and ensuring that we can deliver what we commit to.
+Ultimately, those financial models drive those decisions in managing risk and ensuring that we can deliver what we commit to.